hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/USERGUIDE.md

 This is useful for preparing objects that will be populated later through the editor, CSV import, or fleet deployment.

 For datagroups, you select a partition and the tool displays existing datagroups for reference.
 Type a name for the new datagroup and choose a type (string, address, or integer).
-If the name matches an existing datagroup, the tool rejects it immediately without an API call — the list is already in memory.
 Protected system datagroups are hidden from the list.

 For URL categories, you provide a name and select a default action (allow, block, or confirm).
-The tool sanitizes the name to remove characters that aren't valid in F5 object names.

-After creation, the tool offers to save the BIG-IP configuration.
+After creation, the tool offers to save the configuration.

 ---